 Foreign investors will long have panicked by then, triggering massive capital flight out of the European periphery and sending borrowing costs for Ireland, Portugal, Spain, Belgium and Italy through the roof.
 It won’t be long before a combination of capital flight, soaring interest rates and cascading bank runs force these countries to require EU bailouts too.

-Where in Heaven’s name is all this money going to come from?
+Where is all this money going to come from?

 No surprise then that the Guardian would write about a “multi-layered effort to stave off a Greek sovereign default that could plunge Europe into one of its worst ever crises.”
 Olli Rehn, the EU commissioner for monetary affairs, warned that “we’re at a critical point in the most serious crisis since WWII.”